BruhKofi/bruhkofi.github.io/_posts/2017-11-30-how-africa-missed-a-chance-with-uber.markdown

     </div>

     <div class="toright">
         <p>Uber: well they need no introduction.
-After successfully seeing their concept through and becoming a force in Europe and the Americas they decided to enter Africa.
+After successfully seeing their concept through and becoming a force in US, Europe, etc they decided to enter Africa.
 As usual Ghanaians jumped on the bandwagon and made Uber one of the most thriving tech companies in Ghana.</p>
     </div>
 </div>